Jinzi860209/ETL-Project/README.md

 # World Happiness ETL: Project Report:

-## E**xtract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
+## Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).

 Datasets: